 No hands at all?
 No surprise.
 The American Heart Association estimates nearly 86 million Americans are living with cardiovascular disease.
 Heart disease is the No. 1 killer of women, taking more lives than all forms of cancer combined.
 And the American Cancer Society estimated nearly 1.7 million new cancer cases would be diagnosed last year.

 But it’s not all gloom and doom: More of us are surviving.
-More than 75% of patients now survive a first stroke, and half live beyond 5 years.
+More than 80 percent of patients now survive a stroke.
 And death rates are declining for all four of the most common cancer types: lung, colorectal, breast and prostate.